 Eating fats higher in monounsaturated fats, like canola oil, has also been shown to reduce the risk of dying from any cause (9,10).

-Another benefit of canola oil is that it contains 1.3 grams of alpha-linolenic acid (ALA), an omega-3 fatty acid found in plant-based foods, per tablespoon.
-The human body can’t produce ALA on its own, so we must get it from food or supplements.
+Another benefit of canola oil is that it’s rich in alpha-linolenic acid (ALA), an anti-inflammatory omega-3 fatty acid found in plant-based foods.
+The human body can’t produce ALA on its own, so we must get it from food.

 How does canola oil compare to other oils?